 Fayed was going to propose to the princess

-Fayed’s father, Mohammed Fayed, has always claimed that his son was going to ask for the princess’ hand in marriage but that British royal family plotted and had her killed so that she would not marry an Egyptian Muslim.
+Fayed’s father, Mohammed Fayed, had always claimed that his son was going to ask for the princess’s hand in marriage but that the British royal family plotted and had her killed so that she would not marry an Egyptian Muslim.

 Author Martyn Gregory also insisted that Fayed was going to propose to Diana the night of the crash and that he had been shopping for a ring at Repossi Jewelers.